A Cheeger-Buser-Type inequality on CW complexes: Introduction

-First of all, let us recall some classical definitions and results about expander graphs.
-For a graph $G$ with vertex set $V$, the expansion constant (or Cheeger constant) is defined by
+0.4 true cm The expander graphs have been a prolific field of research in the last four decades (see for example \cite{Lubotzky2012} for an excellent survey).
+For a graph $X$ with a vertex set $V$ the classical expansion constant (or \emph{Cheeger constant}) is defined by

-where $\partial A$ is the set of edges with one vertex on $A$ and the other on $A^c$.
-Graph expansions are strongly linked with the spectrum of the Laplacian.\begin{thm}[Cheeger-Buser inequality] Let $G$ be a path connected graph and $\lambda$ the first non-trivial eigenvalue of the Laplacian, then
+where $\partial A$ is the set of edges with one vertex in $A$ and the other in $A^c$.
+A central result of this field is the Cheeger-Buser inequality, which describes the relation between the expansion and the spectrum of the Laplacian. \begin{thm}[Cheeger-Buser inequality] Let $X$ be a connected graph and $\lambda$ the first non-trivial eigenvalue of the Laplacian, then

-where $d$ is the maximal degree of a vertex. \end{thm} For an object in dimensions greater than one, we will consider the \emph{boundary expansion} as introduced in \cite{Steenbergen2014a} by Steenbergen-Klivans-Mukarjee and we will generalize their main result which is a kind of Cheeger-Buser inequality. \begin{thm} Let $X$ be a CW complex with some good conditions of orientability, $h_d(X)$ its $d$\th-boundary expansion constant, $\lambda_d(X)$ the smallest non trivial eigenvalue of the lower d\th-Laplacian and $m$ the maximum number of $(d-1)$-cells in the boundary of a $d$-cell.
-Then,